CarlaNCAP: A Framework for Quantifying the Safety of Vulnerable Road Users in Infrastructure-Assisted Collective Perception Using EuroNCAP Scenarios: CARLANCAP DATASET

 \section{CARLANCAP DATASET}

 In order to evaluate the safety enhancement for VRUs due to infrastructure-assisted CP, an appropriate dataset is required.
 This dataset must be appropriate in terms of defined scenarios which are safety-critical and lead to a collision without a detection of the VRU.
 However, none of the presented datasets from Sec.~\ref{sec:related_work} includes such safety-critical scenarios with VRUs.
 Moreover, simple and defined scenarios with varying velocities are helpful for a better comparison and interpretability of the results.
 In this context, the EuroNCAP Automated Emergency Braking (AEB) protocol~\cite{EuroNCAP} is particularly well-suited, as it delineates a range of test cases for pedestrians and cyclists of varying velocities.
 Due to safety concerns conducting such tests in real-world settings is not recommended.
 Additionally, the utilization of real-world test dummies often exhibits inadequate realistic movement, a limitation that can compromise the interpretability of the results.
 In light of these considerations, we put forward a novel synthetic NCAP dataset (CarlaNCAP) that has been recorded using the CARLA simulator~\cite{carla}, which incorporates camera and LiDAR data from a Vehicle-under-Test (VUT), along with 12 roadside units, with the aim of ascertaining the impact of infrastructural-sensor units on the safety of VRUs.
 The dataset features three EuroNCAP scenarios (see Sec.~\ref{subsec:scenarios}) with varying VUT speeds as proposed by the EuroNCAP AEB VRU test protocol~\cite{EuroNCAP}.
-The dataset contains 11,134 frames, giving rise to a total of 144,742 images and LiDAR point clouds.